Housing Selection Process - Frequently Asked Questions

 Q. If I am studying abroad for the Fall semester, Spring semester, or all year, should I participate in the housing selection process?

-A. If you are going abroad for Fall and returning to campus for Intersession or Spring 2018 you should enter the lottery just in case your study abroad plans fall through.
+A. If you are going abroad for Fall and returning to campus for Intersession or Spring 2019 you should enter the selection process just in case your study abroad plans fall through.
 If you study abroad, you are still guaranteed housing when you return to campus, but you are not guaranteed specific building, roommate or type of housing.
 We are sensitive to your situation and will partner with you to provide the available housing that best meets your needs.
-If you are going abroad during Spring 2018 you should enter the housing lottery.
-When you go abroad you will naturally be released from your contract without penalty.
-You would then be able to enter the housing lottery from your abroad location via the online lottery process.
+If you are going abroad during Spring 2019 you should enter the housing selection process.
+When you go abroad you will be released from your housing agreement without penalty.
+You would then be able to enter the housing selection process from your abroad location via the online lottery process.

 A. Lottery times are assigned randomly through a computer program.
 The only ranking factor is social class standing.
-For instance, within a particular pool, a senior will typically be assigned a lottery number ahead of a junior.
+For instance, a group that has a social senior will most likely be issued a time earlier than one with all social juniors.

-Q. Why do some students who have lottery times after other students sometimes select their rooms ahead of those same students?
+Q. Why do some students who have selection times after other students sometimes select their rooms ahead of those same students?

-Q. Are there enough rooms for students going through the lottery?
+Q. Are there enough rooms for students going through the selection process?

 A. Yes, there are enough rooms for all students going through the housing selection process.